Nimpoo/snow-crash/README.md

 ### It's very fun and interesting to do !

+This `README.md` is write after having resolve all the levels with my BRO [Noah](https://github.com/noalexan).
+For each level documents the steps I took to solve the challenge, the tools I used, and even the mistakes I made.
+I aim to transcribe my logic, and my research.

 # Virtual Machine Setup

 The subject give to us a `pdf` file with all rules of the project.
 And an image disk that we have to run with.
 Personally, I use `qemu` to run it.
 But you can use `VirtualBox` or `VMware` if you want.